Back to B-17 GSH 42-3486 mainpage

 Co-pilot

 1st Lt.
-Roy Peterson, USAAF O-7354443,
+Roy H. Peterson, USAAF O-7354443,

-September1969 (body found after plane recovery)
+September 1969 (body found after plane recovery)

 reburied, Willamette National Cemetery, Portland, Oregon, USA Sec.
 K site 863